Andre-Matias/crm_integration-1/yml_config/readme.md

 ```
 To access any other DB just change the last argument, and use same nomenclature (e.g. "stradia_in", "stradia_ar").
 Open `config.yml` file if you are not sure about the name.

-Once the reading connection is established, you can access each credential of that DFB this way:
+Once the reading connection is established, you can access each credential of that DB this way:

 ``` r
 config$DbPort